AOT-Technologies/forms-flow-ai/forms-flow-analytics/README.md

 ## Prerequisites

-We are assuming [docker-compose](https://docs.docker.com/compose/) and [Docker](https://docker.com)
+We are assuming [docker-compose](https://docs.docker.com/compose/) and [docker](https://docker.com)
-are already installed, which is required to run and deploy **formsflow.ai** analytics engine.
+is already installed, which is required to run and deploy the system.
 It's also needed to have a [Keycloak](https://www.keycloak.org/) server available with admin privileges (to create realms, users etc. in Keycloak).

 ## Solution Setup